Images

 As you'd expect, the Quartermaster drives just like the Grenadier SUV it's based on.
 Though you notice the rather ponderous feel rather less because a pick-up driver's expectations are somewhat different.
 As with the SUV model there are two engine choices, both 3.0-litre straight six cylinder units sourced from BMW, so both come mated to the Bavarian maker's usual transmission choice for these powerplants, an 8-speed ZF auto gearbox.
 Choose between a twin turbo 245bhp diesel or a single turbo 282bhp petrol unit.

 The performance stats that matter here of course are quite different ones.
-There's very little off road that will stop a Quartermaster: it's in a different mud-plugging league to over, lesser pick-ups.
+There's very little off road that will stop a Quartermaster: it's in a different mud-plugging league to other, lesser pick-ups.
 Thanks to ground clearance of 264mm, a wading depth of 800mm, an approach angle of 35.5-degrees, a breakover angle of 26.2-degrees (down from 28.2 in the SUV) and a departure angle of 22.6-degrees (well down from 36.1-degrees in the Grenadier).
 Towing capacity is up to 3.5-tonnes and the vehicle can winch up to 5.5-tonnes.

 The engineering here is pretty familiar stuff for old-school off roaders; ladder-framed chassis, solid axles, permanent four-wheel drive, a locking centre differential and a 2-speed transfer case that gives a set of crawler gears for really gnarly tracks.
 Plus there's Hill descent control and vast wheel articulation.